Philip Rooney

 Philip Rooney (26 March 1907–6 March 1962) was an Irish writer.
 His work was part of the literature event in the art competition at the 1948 Summer Olympics.

 Early life

-Rooney was born in Collooney, Ireland to school teachers Henry Rooney and Margaret Rooney (née Mulligan).
-He had at least two brothers and one sister.
-His education began at Camphill school and he later attended Mungret College.
+Rooney was born in Collooney,Sligo,Ireland to school teachers Henry Rooney and Margaret Rooney (née Mulligan).
+Hs siblings were Catherine Mary Monica, Michael Theobold, Patrick Joseph.
+His education began at Camphill school,Collooney, where his parents were National teachers.He later attended Mungret College.